The Decision Fatigue is real…

 In less than a week, you could have your own clarity-&-focus touchstone that will help you avoid getting lost in dilemmas or wasting your precious decision-making fuel.

-Because if, like me, you’re also prone to confusion, indecision, too many ideas or choice overwhelm…
+Because if, like me, you’re also prone to confusion, too many ideas or decision fatigue…

 … it feels so good to know that you’re doing what you should be doing.